baseline-dev/docs/src/content/index.md

 ## Getting started with the Baseline CLI

 For more information on how to use the Baseline CLI, header over to our [dedicated docs](/getting-started/cli.html).

+## Baseline integrations

+We are continuously expandign the list of supported SaaS service for you.
+Head over to the [integrations section](/integrations/index.html) of the documentation.

+## Getting involved

+We would appreciate it a lot if you share any suggestions, ideas or errors on these doc pages with us.
+There are different ways for you to contribute to Baseline.
+Head over to the [getting involved section](/getting-involved/index.html) of the documentation.